Drew Waters Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 25th in the league.
+- The Tigers pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Tigers' 4.51 team ERA ranks 22nd among all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.46).

-- Tigers pitchers combine to allow 87 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Tigers pitchers combine to give up 87 total home runs at a rate of 1.2 per game (to rank 20th in baseball).

-- The right-hander's last appearance was on Wednesday against the Atlanta Braves, when he went six innings, surrendering six earned runs while giving up nine hits.
+- The lefty's most recent appearance came on Thursday against the Minnesota Twins, when he tossed six innings, surrendering four earned runs while allowing seven hits.

-- The 31-year-old has amassed an ERA of 4.23, with 6.4 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .236 against him.
+- The 32-year-old has an ERA of 5.88, with 9 strikeouts per nine innings, in 13 games this season.
+Opponents are hitting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.